We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The guaiac-based fecal occult blood test (gFOBT) is another type of test that detects blood in the stool.

-Experts in a 2018 review considered FIT to be the better testing option for a couple of reasons.
+Experts in a 2018 review considered FIT the better testing option for a couple of reasons.
 Not only is the FIT more effective at detecting blood in the stool, but it also doesn’t require any prep before testing.

 Does insurance cover at-home FIT kits?